 Why Venetian Plaster?

 Venetian Plaster is an incredibly practical choice.
 When applied, the plaster dries to a durable finish.
 As it is less prone to cracking and shrinking, it is a practical investment.
 As it is breathable if it gets wet, the plaster will dry quickly preventing moisture from being absorbed under the surface.
-Although Venetian Plaster is significantly low maintenance, there are still some top guidelines to follow.
+Although Venetian Plaster is significantly low maintenance, there are still some guidelines to follow.

-Venetian Plaster Maintenance
+Maintaining Venetian Plaster

 Here are our five top tips for maintaining Venetian polished plaster walls: